uc-cdis/data-simulator/README.md

 # Data Simulator
-Used to generate datasets based on dictionary
+Used to generate graph data based on a Gen3 data dictionary.

 # Motivation